2017-FA-ITECH190-intro-to-cs/lab-6-functions-and-change-coeagle/README.md

-# Introductiong to Computer Science
+# Introductiong to Computer Science - Fall 2017

 ## Lab 6 - Functions and Change